-If the seat belt has a switchable retractor, it will have a distinctive label: Pull the belt from the retractor until there is enough to allow you to pass through the child restraint and slide the latch plate into the buckle.
+Pull the belt from the retractor until there is enough to allow you to pass through the child restraint and slide the latch plate into the buckle.
 Then pull on the belt until it is all removed from the retractor.
 Allow the belt to return to the retractor, pulling on the excess webbing to tighten the lap portion about the child restraint.
-Refer to the "Automatic Locking Mode" earlier in this section.
+Refer to the "Automatic Locking Retractors (ALR) Mode" earlier in this section.

-- In the rear seat, you may have trouble tightening the lap/shoulder belt on the child restraint because the buckle or latch plate is too close to the belt path opening on the restraint.
-Disconnect the latch plate 2 from the buckle and twist the short buckle-end belt several times to shorten it.
-Insert the latch plate into the buckle with the release button facing out. - If the belt still can't be tightened, or if pulling and pushing on the restraint loosens the belt, disconnect the latch plate from the buckle, turn the buckle around, and insert the latch plate into the buckle again.
-If you still can't make the child restraint secure, try a different seating position. - Buckle the child into the seat according to the child restraint manufacturer's directions.
+• In the rear seat, you may have trouble tightening the lap/shoulder belt on the child restraint because the buckle or latch plate is too close to the belt path opening on the restraint.
+Disconnect the latch plate from the buckle and twist the short buckle-end belt several times to shorten it.
+Insert the latch plate into the buckle with the release button facing out.

-When your child restraint is not in use, secure it in the vehicle with the seat belt or remove it from the vehicle.
+- · If the belt still can't be tightened, or if pulling and pushing on the restraint loosens the belt, disconnect the latch plate from the buckle, turn the latch plate around, and insert the latch plate into the buckle 2 again.
+If you still can't make the child restraint secure, try a different seating position. - Buckle the child into the seat according to the child restraint manufacturer's directions. - When your child restraint is not in use, secure it in the vehicle with the seat belt or remove it from the vehicle.
 Do not leave it loose in the vehicle.
 In a sudden stop or collision, it could strike the occupants or seat backs and cause serious personal injury.